The Wonderful Visit: Background

 The Wonderful Visit was inspired by John Ruskin's remark that an angel appearing on earth in Victorian England would be shot on sight.

 Wells dedicated the book to his friend Walter Low, who died of pneumonia in 1895.
 Low had helped Wells get a foothold in the world of journalism in 1891 when both were working at the University Correspondence College.

 The Wonderful Visit was published in the same year (1895) as Select Conversations with an Uncle, The Time Machine, and The Stolen Bacillus and Other Incidents; at this time Wells's published output was about 7,000 words a day.

 In 1907 George Bernard Shaw discouraged Wells from thoughts he had long harboured of turning the book into a play; at least four attempts to dramatise the work—some of them realised, some not—seem to have been made, in 1896, 1900, 1921, and 1934.

 Reception

 Reviews were favourable, with one contemporary reviewer calling The Wonderful Visit "a striking fantasia wrought with tact, charm and wit."

 Joseph Conrad, whom Wells met when he reviewed his early work favourably, admired The Wonderful Visit and wrote to him to praise his "imagination so unbounded and so brilliant."

 For biographer Michael Sherbourne, The Wonderful Visit "presages the humour of Kurt Vonnegut."

 Adaptations

+The first screen adaptation was as a 90 minute play on BBC Television on 3 February 1952.
+Broadcast live, it was performed a second time four days later.
+Neither broadcast was recorded.
+Adapted by Robert Christie and produced (directed) by Douglas Allen, it starred Barry Jones as the Reverend Hillyer, and Kenneth Williams as the Angel.

 The novel was adapted to film by Marcel Carné in 1974 as La Merveilleuse visite.
 An operatic adaptation, La visita meravigliosa, by Nino Rota, premiered in 1970; an excerpt from the work was performed at Federico Fellini's funeral in 1993.
 A 1988 adaptation for BBC Radio 4 by Stephen Gallagher featured Bernard Cribbins as The Vicar.